Not 24 hours after children in Manchester were blown to bloody shreds by

 I’m happy to lend my endorsement to this important program.
 And I encourage you to participate, to all participate in it.

-When called upon, he asks, “Professor Oreskes, how should we respond to the fallacy we often hear from the far-right, near-right, um, libertarians, the center-left and the center and so on, who say that just because Islam isn’t a race, you can’t actually be racist against it?
+When called upon, he asks, “Professor Oreskes, how should we respond to the fallacy we often hear from the far-right, near-right, um, libertarians, the center-left and the center and so on, who argue that just because Islam isn’t a race, you can’t actually be racist against it?

 “I’m not disputing that Islamophobic racism is the real tragedy of 9/11—no—hang on please, I’m not doubting that, I’m just wondering if it’s real.”

-Despite the liberal salting of his question with disclaimers, it’s clearly not appreciated by colleagues in the Advanced Scientific Consensus seminar hall, which resounds with impatient groans.
-At least four classmates can be heard jeering “Sit down!” and “Don’t answer that, Naomi!”
+Despite the liberal salting of his question with disclaimers, it’s clearly not appreciated by his colleagues in the Advanced Scientific Consensus seminar hall, which resounds with intolerant groans.
+We count four distinct classmates who can be heard jeering “Sit down!” or “Don’t answer that, Naomi!”

 Oreskes, however, seizes on the challenge with apparent relish.
 Appealing to her cohort of late-twenty-something Harvard students for quiet, she attempts to rebutt the question at length.

 “Well, I was always taught there are no stupid questions, so thank you for, you know, proving that wrong.
 [General laughter, hooting.]
-No, no, I find it really interesting, I do, that a graduate student who’s apparently considered Harvard material would, um, think a fallacy like that was worth repeating.
+No, no, I find it really interesting, I do,” says the Prof, “that a graduate student who’s apparently considered Harvard material would, um, think a fallacy like that was worth repeating.
 But I’m very—I’m happy to try to help you get over your misunderstanding, if possible.

-“Listen, racism against Muslims in everywhere in the Western world, which is why it’s already cost the lives of three innocent Sikh-Americans, and counting.
+“Listen: racism against Muslims is everywhere in the Western world, which is why it’s already cost the lives of three innocent Sikh-Americans, and counting.
 These law-abiding members of the community spent every waking hour driving taxis [inaudible] put their kids through college, just like your parents.
 They hated Islamic extremism as much as anyone!